harvard-lil/bag-nabit/README.md

 In practice *any* files within data/ will be signed, and any files outside data/ will not, but the provided filenames are encouraged to ensure that users will understand the distinction.

+`bag-nabit` does not currently specify anything regarding the contents of the metadata files.

 Manual bag creation and editing
 -------------------------------